strpc/parse-vacancy-from-hh_ru/readme.md

 ![How it works](https://github.com/strpc/parse-vacancy-from-hh_ru/raw/develop/image/screen.gif)

 ## Discription
 A parser that collects job data from the hh.ru site into a csv file.
-The final table contains data with the name of the vacancy, description, salary, company name.
+The final table contains data with the name of the vacancy, description, salary, company name(1973 vacansy in 63 sec).

 ## Install
 ```sh